 Cooking with Kids — Motivates and empowers elementary school students to develop healthy eating habits through hands-on learning with fresh, affordable foods from diverse cultural traditions.
 Through cooking classes and tasting classes, students explore varieties of foods using all of their senses, have fun, and exercise choice.

-Junior Master Gardener — AgriLife Extension Service, Texas A&M University System
+Junior Master Gardener — AgriLife Extension Service, Texas A&M University System — This youth gardening program engages kids on novel, hands-on group and individual learning experiences.

-Nutritious Delicious Wisconsin: Connecting Nutrition Ed and Local Foods Curricula — Wisconsin Department of Public Instruction — Uses local foods to teach nutrition concepts to elementary students, broaden their food experiences, and connect local foods to their state’s history, culture and people.
+Nutritious Delicious Wisconsin: Connecting Nutrition Ed and Local Foods Curricula — Wisconsin Department of Public Instruction — Uses local foods to teach nutrition concepts to elementary students, broaden their food experiences, and connect local foods to their state's history, culture, and people.

 Nourish Middle School Curriculum Guide — Center for Ecoliteracy — A rich set of resources to open a meaningful conversation about food and sustainability.
 The materials contain a viewing guide, six learning activities, action projects, student handouts, bibliography, and glossary.
 Nourish curriculum aligns with national curriculum standards and benchmarks of the National Council for the Social Studies, National Research Council, American Association for the Advancement of Science, and Committee on National Health Education Standards.